-- 1. Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2020, and it: - Isn't subject to a trust, life estate, or other interest - Doesn't have a reverse mortgage or home equity line of credit - 2.
-Met one or more of the following status requirements as of January 1, 2020: - Age 65 or older - Widow(er) - Blind - Fatherless or motherless child under 18 years of age - Former prisoner of war/hostage - Veteran with a 10% or more service-connected disability or receiving a pension from Veteran's Affairs (VA) for a non-service-connected disability - Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service.
+- 1. Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2021, and it: - Doesn't have a reverse mortgage or home equity line of credit - 2.
+Met one or more of the following status requirements as of January 1, 2021: - · Age 65 or older - Widow(er) - Blind - Fatherless or motherless child under 18 years of age - Former prisoner of war/hostage - Veteran with a 10% or more service-connected disability or receiving a pension from Veteran's Affairs (VA) for a non-service-connected disability - Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service.
 If you're not covered by the listed agencies, then disabled as recognized by a public employee retirement system. - 3.
-Had combined income of \$45,756 or less for 2019.
+Had combined income of \$50,000 or less for 2020.

-When you complete your application, include income reported to you and your spouse in 2019.
+When you complete your application, include income reported to you and your spouse in 2020.